 Croydon has a vibrant and diverse population.
 Around 52% of the people in Croydon are from Black, Asian, and Minority Ethnic groups (making Croydon the 12th most ethnically diverse local authority in London).
 Around 84% of our residents speak English as their main language.
-After English, the most common main languages are South Asian languages (4.8%), Other European (EU) languages (4.7%), Portuguese (1.3%), Spanish (1.0%), and East Asian languages (0.8%).
+After English, the most common main languages are South Asian languages (4.7%), Portuguese (1.3%), Spanish (1.0%), and East Asian languages (0.8%).